Aaryaman-147/second-look/README.md

 - 📊 Usage Dashboard — gives you a clear snapshot of your day: Tabs opened today, Peak simultaneous tabs, Most revisited site, and Hourly activity heatmap

 - 🧠 Daily Reflection — After 9 PM, Second Look shows a short end-of-day reflection summarising your activity — once per day, no notifications.

+- 🟢 Focus Ring — Visual, real-time indicator of focus level.

+- 🧠 Focus Score – Quantifies how focused your browsing sessions are.

+- 🏷️ Automatic Site Classification – Websites are categorised automatically.

 - 🪶 Lightweight & fast — no tracking servers, all local